ABOUT RADIO HOFSTRA UNIVERSITY AND HOW TO APPLY

 To provide professional broadcast training to qualified Hofstra University students.

-WRHU is a leader in developing programming for new media, converged media, and multi-media platforms.
-WRHU serves a diverse community broadcasting via 88.7 FM to Long Island, New York City, and parts of Connecticut.
-WRHU broadcasts worldwide on the Internet via WRHU.org, Hofstra Athletic Web Channel (HAWC), GoHofstra.com, and NHL.com.
-WRHU broadcasts select Hofstra Pride games and New York Islander hockey games worldwide via XM and Sirius Satellite radio.
-WRHU also broadcasts Hofstra Pride sports to the tri-state area via WLIB 1190 AM New York City and WGCH AM in southern Connecticut.
-WRHU also developed an I-Phone app allowing people with Apple I-Phones to listen to WRHU all over the world and WRHU uses flash technology which allows users of Droid phones to listen live to our on-air content.
+WRHU is a leader in producing and distributing programming to partner AM / FM radio stations, new media outlets, and multi-media platforms.
+WRHU serves a diverse community broadcasting locally via 88.7 FM to Long Island, New York City, and parts of Connecticut.
+WRHU broadcasts worldwide via WRHU.org, the WRHU iPhone app, WRHU Droid app, Hofstra Athletic Web Channel (HAWC), GoHofstra.com, and NHL.com.
+WRHU broadcasts select Hofstra Pride games and New York Islander hockey games worldwide via Sirius / XM Satellite radio.
+During the entire 2016-17 NHL season student staffers at WRHU produced NY Islanders live games to air on major NYC radio outlets, Sports-radio WFAN AM/FM, WCBS 880 AM, and Salem 970 AM & 570AM.
+WRHU sometimes produces Hofstra Pride sports live game broadcasts and syndicates them to air on either WGCH AM in southern Connecticut and/ or WLIB 1190 AM NYC.

-WRHU teams up with Hofstra Television Interactive (foreground left) and Hofstra Television channel 35 (background right) simulcasting live events (such as concerts from Dempster Hall Studio A - the largest TV soundstage on Long Island).
-Student broadcasters like Veronica De Souza (pictured here) truly learn how to converge media and broadcast it on multiple platforms simultaneously.
+WRHU works with Hofstra Television Interactive (foreground left) and Hofstra Television channel 35 (background right) simulcasting live events (such as concerts from Herbert Hall Studio A - the largest TV soundstage on Long Island).
+Student broadcasters truly learn how to converge media and broadcast it on multiple platforms simultaneously.

 As you can see, student generated content from the WRHU studios takes many new media paths to reach audiences.

-School of Communication professionals supervise station operations, provide broadcasting experience, and mentor students.
+School of Communication professionals Bruce Avery, John Mullen, and Ed Ingles supervise station operations, provide broadcasting experience, and mentor students.
 A group of community volunteers offer life experience, individual talents and peer leadership.

-WRHU FM receives generous support from James Metzger / The Whitmore Group, Plycon, LiveNation, Sprint, Stephen F. Goldstein LLP, Hotel Indigo East End, and other companies / community members.
+WRHU FM receives generous support from Plycon Transportaion, St. Catherine of Siena Medical Center, James Metzger / The Whitmore Group, Spumante Italian Restaurant, Sprint, and other companies / community members.
 This support helps WRHU FM achieve the mission of providing professional broadcast training to qualified Hofstra students.
 Check out our "support" and "alumni accomplishment" pages for more information.